Sidecar describes the configuration of the sidecar proxy that mediates

 ports, protocols that the proxy will accept when forwarding traffic to

 and from the workload.
 In addition, it is possible to restrict the set

 of services that the proxy can reach when forwarding outbound traffic

 from workload instances.

-The example below declares a Sidecar resource in the prod-us1 namespace that configures the sidecars in the namespace to allow egress traffic to public services in the prod-us1, prod-apis, and the istio-system namespaces.
+The example below declares a Sidecar resource in the prod-us1 namespace that overrides the global default defined above, and configures the sidecars in the namespace to allow egress traffic to public services in the prod-us1, prod-apis, and the istio-system namespaces.

 apiVersion: networking.istio.io/v1alpha3 kind: Sidecar metadata: name: default namespace: prod-us1 spec: egress: - hosts: - "prod-us1/*" - "prod-apis/*" - "istio-system/*"